 There are a few oft-touted suggestions as to the difference between a dragonfly and a damselfly.
 These include:

 - dragonflies are larger than damselflies;

 - dragonflies sit with wings outstretched whilst damselflies sit with wings held along the abdomen;

 #1 is simply not so.
 The largest odonate in the world is a damselfly, Megaloprepus caerulatus (Helicopter Damselfly), with wingspans reaching 19cms/7.5ins.
 Even just in the UK our Demoiselles, which are damselflies, are larger than our Darters, which are dragonflies.
 It would be fair to suggest, though, that dragonflies are more sturdily/robustly built.
 Damselfly abdomens tend to be narrow, dainty affairs.

 #2 is often true but again there are several notable exceptions.
 In the UK, the so-called Spreadwing damselflies (Lestidae) usually sit with their wings spread.
-In the eastern Mediterranean the Odalisque (Epallage fatime) which, I regret, I am yet to see, sits with its wings straight out as do the Flatwings of Australia, a particularly fine example which I have seen.
+In the eastern Mediterranean the Odalisque (Epallage fatime) which, I regret, I am yet to see, sits with its wings straight out as do the Flatwings of Australia, a particularly fine example of which I have seen.
 Furthermore, Australia has a couple of dragonflies call Shutwings (Cordulephya) which, yes, sit with their wings closed.

-The technical difference between dragonflies and damselflies is explicitely stated by the scientific names of the two sub-orders; at least, if you speak Greek, it is:
+The technical difference between dragonflies and damselflies is explicitly stated by the scientific names of the two sub-orders; at least, if you speak Greek, it is:

 - means unequal or dissimilar wings – a dragonfly’s hind-wing is broader than the fore-wing.